isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

     (select * from  g1
        union all
      select * from g2)
-  --
-  -- And we get 1216 for the intersection and 6460 for the union, which is what -- we were expecting given the first row in the above results.
-  --

-The above query should return 1180 (intersection) and 6289 (union), which is what we were expecting given the first row in the previous set of results.
+The above query returns 1216 (intersection) and 6460 (union), which is what we were expecting given the first row in the previous set of results.

 Next we'll turn our attention to the COSMIC catalog.
 We will select a single